 A fund must have US$50 million in AUM to be included in the index – once a fund qualifies it will remain in the index unless its assets fall below US$5 million.
 For Mizuho-Eurekahedge Asset Weighted Top 100 and Top 300 Indices, the constituents are ranked by AUM and consist of the largest 100 or 300 AUM funds irrespective of regional investment mandate or style.

 Minimum 12-month track record of performance and as-of-date updated AUM.

 Dead, closed and new funds

 We include a hedge fund's returns in the index only after its registration on the database.
 As such, the returns of a fund before it registered on the database are not included in our indices.
-This process should minimize back-fill bias and the resulting distortion of index returns..
+This process should minimise back-fill bias and the resulting distortion of index returns.